 Our puppies will all be genetically screened for CEA as soon as they are old enough and certification will be provided to all new puppy owners.
 Our puppies will be registered with the Irish Kennel Club due to the breed not being currently recognised in the UK and all relevant paperwork will be provided.
 Puppies will leave with a large puppy pack with all of those essentials needed to help your puppy settle in and we will always be available to our puppy owners if they need help or advice throughout the lifetime of their dog.
 We encourage and expect our puppy owners to keep us up to date with photos and let us know how they are doing regularly, we also encourage new puppy owners to become involved in the breed preservation effort here in the UK, however we understand that many people are looking for a pet and companion first and foremost!

-For those interested in being kept up to date with Kirin's progress and our future breeding plans, please follow us on Facebook or drop us an email.
-If you would like to come and meet Kirin in person we attend multiple events across the South East of England or you can visit us in our home in South Wiltshire.
+For those interested in being kept up to date with Kirin or Satsuki's progress and our future breeding plans, please follow us on Facebook or drop us an email.
+If you would like to come and meet the Hokkaido in person we attend multiple events across the South East of England or you can visit us in our home in South Wiltshire.
 Please contact us for more information.

 The Hokkaido Ken is still a rare breed in Europe (and worldwide), and anyone looking to add a puppy to their family is likely to have to wait some time for a litter to be born, however, for anyone looking for other breeders of Hokkaido Ken, we would happily recommend Kirin's breeder, Sophie of 'Kyuden Kitsune' kennel, who is located close to Nantes on the west coast of France.